 Common Questions for Classes with Jessica

 The information on this page only covers classes with Jessica.
-Each teacher working out of Yinspire run and manage their own classes – see the Guest Teachers page for contact details.
+Teachers working out of Yinspire run and manage their own classes – see the Guest Teachers page for contact details.

 Do I need to book in advance?

 Yes, all classes need booking in advance, partly for managing numbers numbers, and partly to let people know if a class isn’t running for some reason, eg holiday.

 What should I wear?

 Something comfortable and stretchy – it doesn’t need to be special “yoga” clothing, gym wear or lyrca.
 Leggings or joggers for ladies, joggers or shorts for men.
 Some ladies prefer a sports bra, but it isn’t necessary.